ndronos/c-nomorph/all-Over/KandR.md

 Variables may be internal to a function, external bu known only within a single source file, or visible to the entire program.

+A preprocessing step performs macro substitution on program text, inclusion of other source files, and conditional compilation.

 (K&R, 1988) 1 Introduction
 ```